You wrote:

 indicate that the source region of these parental liquids lies in the mantle, not subducted crust.
 (Stern, R.J., 1979).

-What it is sure is the sediments of the subducted plate are hydrated.
-When the subducted plate melts the magma is enriched in H2O because of dehydration of the slab, contributing to the explosive eruptions that form stratovolcanoes in both island arcs and volcanic arcs.
+What is certain is that the sediments of the subducted plate are hydrated.
+When the subducted plate melts, the magma is enriched in H2O due to dehydration of the slab, contributing to the explosive eruptions that form stratovolcanoes in both island arcs and volcanic arcs.

 Subduction zones (arcs and back-arcs) are major sites for elemental cycling via slab dehydration and subsequent mantle metasomatism and melting; many models have been suggested by researchers to explain these processes.
 However, the influence of the overriding lithosphere, especially the lower crust, on the generation of back-arc magmas during the early spreading stage remains largely unknown (Guo,K. et al, 2022).